dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 }
 ```

-* style: CSS widget styles (e.g. width and height of the widget)
 * nodes: JSONata that generates a list of nodes
 * edges: JSONata that generates a list of edges
 * moveNode: optional JSONata to persist new coordinates (e.g. $update("northwind", "EMPLOYEES", node.id, {"Y": node.position.y}))